swagtop/bevy-flake/docs/details.md

 BF_MACOS_SDK_PATH

 # This is the path to the Windows SDK used for the Windows targets.
 By default
-# it is set to the one from nixpkgs, but you can package a specific one yourself
+# it is set to the one from nixpkgs, but you can package override it with your
-# and pin it through the `windows.pinnedSdk` attribute.
+# own in sharedEnvironment, if you'd like.
 BF_WINDOWS_SDK_PATH

 # The environment wrapper uses this variable to switch to the appropriate